| Title: | Next Eigenvalue Sufficiency Test |

 The first five variables are related to "Verbak IQ", the next five are related to "Performance IQ".

-is unique.
+The last variable CODING is unique.
 Loadings range between .39 and .76.

 A 11 by 11 covariance matrix.